MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/attach-and-detach-analysis-services-databases.md

 ---
-title: "Attach and Detach Analysis Services Databases | Microsoft Docs
+title: "Attach and Detach Analysis Services Databases | Microsoft Docs"
 description: Learn to use the Attach and Detach commands to take the database offline and bring it back online with little effort." ms.date: 05/02/2018 ms.prod: sql